-As noted above, the members of the Compensation Committee during 2004 were the following non-management directors: Messrs.
-Moran, Miller, Shoemaker and Zax.
-No member of the Compensation Committee is, or was, formerly one of our officers or employees.
+The members of the Compensation Committee are appointed by the Board each year.
+The current members of the Compensation Committee, Messrs.
+Moran, Miller, Wayson and Zax, were appointed on May 2, 2005.
+No member of the Compensation Committee is, or was formerly, one of our officers or employees.
 No interlocking relationship exists between the Board of Directors or Compensation Committee and the board of directors or compensation committee of any other company, nor has any interlocking relationship existed in the past.